-Students are to refrain from inappropriate use of computers, cellular phones, cameras, and/or other communication devices.
+Students are to refrain from inappropriate use of computers, cellular phones, cameras, and/or other communication/wireless devices.
+Technology is expected to remain in the school during break times.
 Digital citizenry is expected, relayed, and monitored by staff.
-EES follows SD69 Board Policy 5056 (Internet Access and Network Citizenship).
+EES follows SD69 Board Policy 5003 (Acceptable Use of Technology).